ka8725/ka8725.github.com/_posts/2020-01-09-transition-from-belongs-to-or-has-many-to-has-and-belongs-to-many.md

   on conflict do nothing;
 ```

-Run this SQL on the DB in production.
-By the way, it can be run many times, i.e. it's idempotent and doesn't conflict with any other process is writing data into `managers_properties` simultaneously due to whatever reason.
+The snippet is idempotent, so that it can be run many times without any harm to data.
+Also, it doesn't conflict with any other process is writing data into `managers_properties` at the same time due to whatever reason.

 #### Step 4: verify data

-To prove the data is correct, it would be good to allow the system work for a while, say one week.
-And run a script checks the data integrity:
+To prove the data is consistent, it would be good to allow the system work for a while.
+Say, one week.
+After that run this script agains production DB:

 ```SQL
 select id, manager_id from properties where manager_id is not null